zudi-lin/pytorch_connectomics/docs/source/about/team.rst

 We are looking for motivated contributors to become collaborators and help out with the project.
 Besides opening issues and pull request on Github, please join our `Slack community <https://join.slack.com/t/pytorchconnectomics/shared_invite/zt-obufj5d1-v5_NndNS5yog8vhxy4L12w>`_ to discuss bugs and feature requests.
-If you are interested in working on this as a research intern at the Visual Computing Group at Harvard University, please contact
+If you are interested in working on this project as a research intern at Harvard University or Boston College, please contact
-Zudi (`@zudi-lin <https://github.com/zudi-lin>`_) via email (linzudi@g.harvard.edu) for more details.
+Prof. `Donglai Wei <https://github.com/donglaiw>`_ or Prof. `Hanspeter Pfister <https://en.wikipedia.org/wiki/Hanspeter_Pfister>`_ via email for more details.

 Citation
 ----------